So You're Ready to Start Using Linux

 The Raspberry Pi is a small single-board computer designed in the U.K. for teaching basic computer science and programming in Python and other languages in elementary through high schools.

 It's small, just 86×54 mm.
 That's 3.39×2.13 inches in the U.S., where a national program to teach computer science and Python programming to children is a fantastical concept.

 The Raspberry Pi itself costs about $35.

-You will also need a non-Apple smart phone charger.
-Get one that can provide 5V DC at a solid 1 A or 1000 mA.
+You will also need an Android type charger.
+Get one that can provide 5V DC at a solid 1 A or 1000 mA, or more.

 And, you will need a flash memory card.
 Early models used SD, which typically means a MicroSD card in an SD adapter.
 The Raspberry Pi B+ model uses MicroSD directly.
 You need a bare minimum of 2 GB of storage for the bootable OS, but you will probably want at least 8 GB.